rationalpov/mentalModel/additive-multiplicative.md

 Because it is a additive system, and offers matching between N number of buyer and M number of sellers.
 The combination between buyer and sellers exploded with number of buyer and seller increase.

 Most of the system is a hybrid of these two.

 For Mutiplicative part of it, you need to find out the weakest link of it, the whole chain is govern by it.

-* Scale Valuables to Extreme

-Move the needle 100x or 1000x, look at the numbers and try to translate it back to real life object/experience.
-What will break ? will it work ?